Jason Capel: Coaching career

 Capel joined the staff of Buzz Peterson at Appalachian in 2009 as an assistant coach.
 Following the departure of Buzz Peterson for the head coach job at UNCW, on April 19, 2010, rumors surfaced that Capel had been offered the top spot on the Appalachian basketball coaching staff.
-On April 21 it was confirmed in a press conference that Capel was the new head coach of the Mountaineers, the 15th in program history.
+On April 21, it was confirmed in a press conference that Capel was the new head coach of the Mountaineers, the 15th in program history.
 Capel's contract was not renewed after the 2013–14 season when the Mountaineers finished with a 9–21 record, the third straight year the Mountaineers had a losing record under Capel's leadership.

+Capel joined the staff at Pittsburgh in 2018.
+He was fired in March 2026.